Welcome to Avista Connect

 “There’s more to rabbits than people realize.
 People don’t know how to take care of them,” said Tracy.

 “I just feel terrible.
-I did everything wrong with Rabittron.
+I did everything wrong with Rabitron.
 I kept her in a hutch and in the sun outside.
 I still feel bad about it, I didn’t know any better,” said Tracy.

 Rabbitron only lived for a few years.
 The pain and heartache of losing Rabbitron inspired Tracy to start a non-profit dedicated to rescuing abandoned bunnies and educating people on how to properly care for the loving animals.

 Over the years, Tracy has rescued 75 bunnies.
 Right now, she has 13 bunnies hopping through her house and fenced in yard.

 “I do think I’ve made amends in many ways,” said Tracy.

 For several years, Tracy used her graphic design skills to develop an eye-catching billboard campaign encouraging parents to think twice about buying bunnies for their kids around Easter.

 “I love the animals, but I also want people to know the reality of it.
 I think rabbits make great pets for adults.
 It’s not Bugs Bunny and eating carrots all day,” said Tracy.

 A few weeks after Easter, Tracy will be busy with calls of abandoned rabbits through the region.
 Once parents realize how much work it takes to care for the animals, they’re set loose.
 Tracy and her husband will spend several hours trying to rescue and corral just one unwanted bunny.